zinkoviktor/ExpensesManagement/README.md

 - clear 2017-04-25 — removes all expenses for specified date
 - total PLN — calculate the total amount of money spent

+4- The application has been tested in Chrome, Opera and Mozilla browsers